 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Additional admission requirements for the Graduate Program in Education are: (individuals applying to the teaching credential program have additional admission requirements as outlined under Admission and Screening Procedures for Teacher Credential Candidates.)
+Additional admission requirements for the Graduate Program in Education are listed below.
+Individuals applying to the teaching credential program have additional admission requirements as outlined under Admission and Screening Procedures for Teacher Credential Candidates.